 The resort’s three dive boats are perfectly designed for diving.
 Each boat is equipped with a dive ladder, canopy for sun protection, equipment boxes and tank racks.
 The dive boats will have you at any of the dive sites within 20-30 minutes.
 The larger dive boat “Andiamo” is a 26Ft fibreglass boat with twin 140HP 4-stroke Suzuki outboard engines and can comfortably carry 10 divers, 2 dive guides and the driver.

-Lissenung Island is surrounded by many other low tropical islands, which channel the waterways between Pacific Ocean and Bismarck Sea.
+Lissenung Island is surrounded by many other low tropical islands, which channel the waterways between the Pacific Ocean and Bismarck Sea.
 Medium to strong currents are common and often unpredictable, which is good news for any diver interested in drift diving and pelagics, but there are always calm spots to be found as well.
-This dive region has everything: year-round warm water in all shades from turquoise to purple (at least 29°C/90°F or more), massive coral walls for drift diving or leisurely exploration when the currents don’t run, shallow and sandy spots near the islands for critter-spotting and muck diving, and quite a few WWII wreck dives, mostly small planes.
-With more than 50 world-class dive sites, you would need at least 3 visits to Lissenung Island to experience them all.
-There are also sheltered reefs and, of course, a number of very accessible wrecks that can be dived.
-Some great muck diving is available also in close proximity to the island.
+This dive region has everything: massive coral walls for drift diving or leisurely exploration when the currents don’t run, shallow and sandy spots near the islands for critter-spotting and muck diving, and quite a few WWII wrecks, mostly small planes.
+With more than 50 world-class dive sites, you would need at least three visits to Lissenung Island to experience them all.
+Some great muck diving is also available in close proximity to the island.

 Albatross Passage is one of the most diverse dive sites and only 10 minutes by boat from Lissenung.